QAware-Test-Automation/Autona/README.md

 # Autona

-## Introduction
 Automate machines from your browser.
-Send UI commands like keystrokes, simulate mouse clicks, run apps and more, with a simple HTTP server you can customize.
+Send UI commands such as keystrokes, simulate mouse clicks, run apps and more, with a simple HTTP server that you can customize.

-## UI Automation

-### Syntax
+## Syntax
 Write text to be typed and special commands inside braces {}.
+Examples:

-For example, to open notepad (in Windows), wait 5 seconds for the application to show up, and type "Hello World!":
+Open notepad (in Windows), wait 5 seconds for the application to show up, and type "Hello World!":
 ```
 {open notepad}{wait 5}Hello World!
 ```